MuhammadZulqarnainshabbir/Whack-A-Mole/ch2-relevant-concepts.md

 was my inspiration, It explained the whole idea of Whack A Mole Game Theoratically and Graphically.

  **Their Work**
- - use 5 Buttons on Board to as Whack and 5 LEDs as Moles
+ - use 5 Buttons on Board to as Whack and 5 LEDs as Moles.
-  - use 7 segment display to display score and time
+  - use 7 segment display to display score and time.

-- **My Work**
+ **My Work**

  - Use 16 Switches as hammar
  - use 16 LEDs as moles
  - use 7 segment display to display score and time